ncgtr/too-long-didnt-read/README.md

 3. A system instruction is set: `"You are a professional summarizer...`
 4. And finally, the user instruction is set as the text wanted to be summarized.ö

+As the text is simply passed on, **the app is vulnerable to things such as prompt injection.** Proofing can be added in system instructions.
-### The inference is also possible with the local **Gemini Nano** model built into Chrome v138+, however I could not implement it as it's region-locked.
+The inference is also possible with the local **Gemini Nano** model built into Chrome v138+, however I could not implement it as it's region-locked.
 I suggest you check it out.

 ## Setup
 1. Clone/download